aissat/easy_localization/README.md

 # easy_localization

-Easy and Fast internationalizing your Flutter Apps
+Easy and Fast internationalizing your Flutter Apps, this package simplify the internationalizing process using Json file

-## Getting Started

-## Why easy_localization?
+### Why easy_localization?

 simplify the internationalizing process in Flutter .

 Internationalization by Using JSON Files .

+## Getting Started

 ### Configuration